tingyix/Recipes-and-Ratings/README.md

    To better understand the overall popularity of each recipe, we calculated the average rating each recipe received and added it as a new column.
    `avg_rating_per_recipe = merged_df.groupby('id')['rating'].mean()`
    `merged_df = merged_df.merge(avg_rating_per_recipe.rename('avg_rating'), on='id', how='left')`

+To understand general trends in the dataset, we began with univariate analysis of key features.

+**Distribution of Recipe Ratings**
+We plotted the distribution of user ratings across all recipes:

+(embed fig_rating plot here)

+Most users rated recipes very highly — particularly around 5 stars — which suggests a positive bias in user reviews.
+This trend implies that distinguishing truly exceptional recipes may require comparing slight differences within a narrow high range, making subtle predictors more valuable in our modeling.

+**Distribution of Number of Ingredients**
+Next, we examined how many ingredients recipes typically use:

+(embed fig_ing plot here)

+We observed that most recipes use fewer than 15 ingredients, with a steep drop-off after that point.
+This suggests that shorter ingredient lists are common, and may be a baseline for what users expect.
+Understanding how the number of ingredients relates to average ratings will help us determine if recipe complexity plays a role in user preferences.